 1.4 Reduction of Greenhouse Gas (GHG) Emission

 There is a scientific consensus that greenhouse gas (GHG) production is increasing, which has led to climate change and several other environmental concerns.
 As much as oil companies and conservative think tanks don't want this to be true, it is, and much of the severe weather that has been occurring worldwide is due to climate change issues.
 There is a significant amount of evidence to substantiate the existence of climate change and the overall warming of the earth.
 The change in climate is due to the Greenhouse Effect; it is a natural effect, caused by CO2 and water vapor naturally present in the atmosphere.
-The focus for debate (scientific and political) has been on whether there is also an anthropogenic greenhouse effect causing further climate change.
+The focus of debate (scientific and political) has been on whether there is also an anthropogenic greenhouse effect, causing further climate change.
 Carbon dioxide (CO2) is not the only greenhouse gas (methane, CH4 is another potent GHG; will be discussed further in upcoming sections), but most of the debate focuses on it.
-And it is thought that the dramatic increase in CO2 in the atmosphere is due to burning fossil fuels.
+And it is thought that the dramatic increase in CO2 in the atmosphere is due to the burning of fossil fuels.

 Visit Earth Observatory to try an interactive tool that allows you to manipulate images to show dramatic changes in ice pack.